glwagner/glwagner.github.io/index.md

 I'm interested in ocean physics, waves, turbulence, mixing, and software design that empowers scientists and makes ocean modeling as accessible as possible.

-I'm currently working with the [Climate Modeling Alliance] to build the ocean component for a new earth system model.
+Lately I've been working with the [Climate Modeling Alliance] to build the ocean component for a new earth system model.
-I'm leading the development of the popular ocean-flavored fluid dynamics software [Oceananigans], developing a new sea ice model [ClimaSeaIce], and researching turbulent mixing parameterization, wave-turbulence interaction, sea ice thermodynamics, air-sea flux parameterization, and more.
+In this adventure I've lead the development of the popular ocean-flavored fluid dynamics software [Oceananigans], started development of a new sea ice model [ClimaSeaIce], and researched turbulent mixing parameterization, wave-turbulence interaction, sea ice thermodynamics, air-sea flux parameterization, and more.